Living with a disability can be difficult, but it doesn’t have to be. Here are the things that make it that little bit easier.

 Family and friends are the best things to have when you’re struggling with a disability.
 These are the people that help you to feel normal and keep you sane.
 Sure, they might annoy you from time to time as well, but you’re still grateful for them being there.
 The very worst thing you can do is try to act like you don’t need any help or support.
 For some people who are naturally stubborn, this can be an issue.
 But don’t be afraid to ask for support from those around you when you need it.
 And, at the same time, don’t be afraid of asking for more space if you feel like you’re being smothered by their support.

 Some people need medical support to help them with dealing with their disability, and some people don’t.
 It’s simply a case of doing what’s right for you and getting the help you need to be healthy and happy.
 If you don’t feel like you need medical support, that’s fine.
 But don’t reject it just because you think it shows weakness because it doesn’t.
 You can find disability support services in your local area and take advantage of these if you need to.
+For advice and information about managing painful conditions such as arthritis, you can check resources such as the Rolling Paper medical website.

 A Good Outlook